Vickers 6-ton: History

 The Type B proved to be a real innovation: it was found that the two-man turret dramatically increased the rate of fire of either weapon, while still allowing both to be fired at the same time.
 This design, which they referred to as a duplex mounting, became common on almost all tanks designed after the Mark E.

-The British Army evaluated the Mark E, but rejected it, apparently due to questions about the reliability of the suspension.
+The British Army evaluated the Mark E, but rejected it, because it did not envision a tactical niche for such a vehicle, preferring a combination of medium tanks and tankettes.
 Vickers then started advertising the design to all buyers, and soon received a trickle of orders eventually including the USSR, Greece, Poland, Bolivia, Siam, Finland, Portugal, China and Bulgaria.
 Thailand purchased 36 Vickers Medium Dragon Mark IVs, and QF 2-pounder naval guns were added to turn them into self-propelled guns used in the 1940-41 Franco-Thai War.
 Vickers built a total of 153 (the most common figure) Mark Es.

 Experience with the Polish machines showed that the engine tended to overheat due to poor airflow over the air-cooled engine.
 This was addressed by the addition of large air vents on either side of the hull.
 For a new Belgian order the design was modified to use the Rolls-Royce Phantom II water-cooled engine instead.
 This engine would not fit in the rear, and had to be mounted along the left side of the tank, requiring the turret to be moved to the right and rearward.
 One example of the resulting Mark F was tested by Belgium, but rejected.
 Nevertheless, the new hull was used, with the older engine, in the sales to Finland and Siam.

 The Mark E was also developed as a cargo vehicle, and purchased by the British Army in small numbers as artillery tractors to haul their large BL 60-pounder (127 mm) field guns.
 Twelve were ordered by the Army as the Dragon, Medium Mark IV, while China purchased 23 and India 18.